-The deadline for a popular state scholarship program is quickly approaching for Oklahoma high school students who just completed the 10th grade.
+The deadline for a popular state scholarship program is quickly approaching for Oklahoma students who just completed 8th, 9th or 10th grade.

 The Oklahoma’s Promise scholarship covers tuition at any public college or university in the state for up to five years until the completion of a bachelor’s degree or a maximum of 129 semester credit hours.
 It will also pay a portion of the tuition at an accredited Oklahoma private college or at public career technology centers for certain programs that are eligible for federal financial aid.
 The scholarship amount does not include fees, books, supplies, or room and board.

 After students enroll in Oklahoma’s Promise, they must attend class regularly, take a 17-unit college preparatory curriculum, pass those courses with at least a 2.50 GPA and achieve an overall GPA of at least 2.50 to be eligible for the scholarship.
 Students must also agree to stay out of serious trouble and avoid drugs and alcohol.

 Students must also meet certain income, academic, and conduct requirements in college to receive and retain the scholarship.